SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

     about in [module M16](../s5_continuous_integration/github_actions.md).
 It is essentially a file that specifies a list of steps that should be executed to do something, but the syntax is different.

+    Look at the documentation [https://cloud.google.com/artifact-registry/docs/configure-cloud-build] on how to write a `cloudbuild.yaml` file for building and pushing a docker image to the artifact registry.
+Try to implement such a file in your repository.

+    ??? success "Solution"

         For building docker images the syntax is as follows:

         ```yaml
         steps:
         - name: 'gcr.io/cloud-builders/docker'
-      id: 'Build image'
+          args: [
+            'build',
+            '.',
-      args: ['build', '-t', '<region>-docker.pkg.dev/<project-id>/<registry-name>/<image-name>:<image-tag>', '.']
+            '-t',
+            'europe-west1-docker.pkg.dev/$PROJECT_ID/<registry-name>/<image-name>',
+            '-f',
+            '<path-to-dockerfile>'
+          ]
+        images:
-    - name: 'gcr.io/cloud-builders/docker'
+        - 'europe-west1-docker.pkg.dev/$PROJECT_ID/<registry-name>/<image-name>'
-      id: 'Push image'
-      args: ['push', '<region>-docker.pkg.dev/<project-id>/<registry-name>/<image-name>:<image-tag>']
-      waitFor: ['Build image']
         ```

-    which essentially is a basic YAML file that contains a list of steps, where each step consists of the service that should be used and the arguments for that service.
-In the above example, we are calling the same service (`cloud-builders/docker`) with different arguments (`build` and then `push`).
-Implement such a file in your repository.
-Hint: if you forked the repository then you at least need to change the `<project-id>`.

-4. From the GCP homepage, navigate to the triggers panel:
+        where you need to replace `<registry-name>`, `<image-name>` and `<path-to-dockerfile>` with your own values.
+        You can hopefully recognize the syntax from the docker exercises.
+In this example, we are calling the `cloud-builders/docker` service with the `build` argument and then the arguments for the build command.
+The `images` field specifies the image that should be pushed to the artifact registry.

+4. You can now try to trigger the `cloudbuild.yaml` file from your local machine.
+What `gcloud` command would you use to do this?

+    ??? success "Solution"

+        You can trigger a build by running the following command:

+        ```bash
+        gcloud builds submit --config=cloudbuild.yaml .
+        ```

+        This command will submit a build to the cloud build service using the configuration file `cloudbuild.yaml` in the current directory.

+5. Instead of relying on manually submitting builds, we can setup the building process as continues integration such that it is triggered every time we push code to the repository.
+This is done by setting up a [trigger](https://cloud.google.com/build/docs/triggers) in the GCP console.
+From the GCP homepage, navigate to the triggers panel:

     <figure markdown>
     ![Image](../figures/gcp_trigger_1.png){ width="800"  }